riverwaysoft/php-converter/README.md

 composer require riverwaysoft/php-converter --dev
 ```

+If the installation causes dependency conflicts you can use the [standalone Phar version](#phar-installation) of the package.

 2) Mark a few classes with `#[Dto]` annotation to convert them into TypeScript or Dart
 ```php
 use Riverwaysoft\PhpConverter\ClassFilter\Dto;